X-Guide Dynamic 3D

 How It Works

-During your procedure, the doctor has a 3D view of your anatomy including jawbone, soft tissue, surrounding teeth, as well as the digital treatment plan to follow.
+During the procedure, the doctor will have a 3D image of your anatomy, including your jawbone, soft tissue, and surrounding teeth, as well as the digital treatment plan.

-The X-Guide navigation technology provides the surgeon with turn-by-turn guidance along the surgical path, like a road map on your GPS.
+The X-Guide navigation system gives the surgeon with turn-by-turn direction along the surgical path, similar to a road map on your GPS.
 This is similar to the way medical neurosurgery has been done for many years.

-X-Guide’s advanced technology allows the surgeon to make the most precise adjustments considering surrounding structures with greater accuracy for a better outcome with less pain.
+The enhanced technology of X-Guide allows the surgeon to make more accurate changes while taking into account surrounding structures for a better outcome with less discomfort.

 11X MORE ACCURATE